-FdSc Sport and Exercise Science
+FdSc Sport and Exercise Science (Awarded by Newman University)

-The programme has been designed to prepare students for 21st century employment, enabling contemporary issues to be incorporated into learning and reflecting the complex environment that we live in.
+This programme has been designed to prepare students for 21st century employment, enabling contemporary issues to be incorporated into learning and reflecting the complex environment that we live in.
 In addition, students will have the opportunity to develop skills such as those of analysis, evaluation, critical argument alongside problem solving and communication skills.

 On completion of this course, students are encouraged to apply for graduate training programmes or further study at degree level.
 In terms of occupations, students with a Foundation degree can enter a wide range of sport exercise and coaching industries aiming to work with a range of athletes from grass roots to professional / graduate training programmes.